Hrafbh/Projet-Innovation/README.md

 Telecommande : http://localhost:8080/telecommande.htm
 Prompteur : http://localhost:8080/prompteur.htm

-NB: Before runing the code in the code editor , excute in the terminal "npm init" and install (express , websocket , ws )
+NB:
-    To run the code , you should excute in the terminal : "node index.js"
+1-Before runing the code in the code editor , excute in the terminal "npm init" and install (express , websocket , ws ) 2-To run the code , you should excute in the terminal : "node index.js"